-Ref Title Respondent's Initials Organisation Question Comments Officer Response options.
-Option 2 may be feasible but only if there is further release of Green Belt land. i.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response 20 options.
+Option 2 may be feasible but only if there is further release of Green Belt land.
 The focus needs to be on delivering new homes in the most sustainable locations and therefore the Sustainability Appraisal is crucial to determining the revised spatial strategy.
 It is vital that sites in the most sustainable locations are allocated for development and these may be Green Belt sites.
 This is the same approach that was taken to the adopted Borough Plan and it was endorsed as a sound spatial strategy by the Inspector.
-20 Our client supports opportunities to maximise walking and Support for SA1 and HS2 is noted. cycling.
-The Plough Hill site has public footpaths running across it with new pedestrian and cycle links connecting into 1 the wider network.
-23 NBBC has already been seeking biodiversity net gain on Comments are noted. development schemes on the basis of the Warwickshire Biodiversity impact assessment calculator.
+Our client supports opportunities to maximise walking and Support for SA1 and HS2 is noted. cycling.
+The Plough Hill site has public footpaths running across it with new pedestrian and cycle links connecting into the wider network.
+23 NBBC has already been seeking biodiversity net gain on development schemes on the basis of the Warwickshire Biodiversity impact assessment calculator.
 Albeit the requirement for 10% biodiversity net gain will not become a mandatory requirement until the Environment Bill is enacted potentially later this year.
 If the Council is looking to mandate biodiversity net gain through the Borough Plan Review, guidance must be provided (or signposted) on how to practically achieve a higher net gain in development.
 This would allow for net gain to be designed into processes at early stages and for any design issues to be detected and resolved without causing delay to development.
 We accept that 10% net gain is likely to become a mandatory requirement and we do not believe this needs to be any higher due to the potential impacts on viability.
+Comments are noted.
 84 СТ Blank form submitted via email.
-85 СТ MP for North N/A Several areas in Bedworth already have outline or full Noted.
-HSG5 and EMP7 are allocated sites within Warwickshir planning permission and comments focus of housing areas Borough Plan and have been removed from the G e and of Bedworth Woodlands (HSG4) and Hospital Lane (HSG5) as sites allocated in the extant Borough Plan reflect Bedworth well as the employment land at Bowling Green Lane (EMP7). set out within this document at that time.
-As part the Borough Plan requirements will be reassessed Bedworth Woodlands is a large area of green land used by will be addressed as part of the plan making proc the community as a recreational facility.
-The current new development is proposed. administration should look at this area again and remove it 1 from the Borough Plan as a Strategic Housing Site HSG 5- Hospital Lane.
+85 СТ MP for North Warwickshir e and Bedworth N/A Several areas in Bedworth already have outline or full planning permission and comments focus of housing areas of Bedworth Woodlands (HSG4) and Hospital Lane (HSG5) as well as the employment land at Bowling Green Lane (EMP7).
+Bedworth Woodlands is a large area of green land used by the community as a recreational facility.
+The current administration should look at this area again and remove it from the Borough Plan as a Strategic Housing Site HSG 5- Hospital Lane.
 I object to this development due to its current state as greenbelt and would like to see the evidence that brown field sites have been assessed as not viable before this site was submitted.
+Noted.
+HSG5 and EMP7 are allocated sites within the current Borough Plan and have been removed from the Green Belt.
+The sites allocated in the extant Borough Plan reflect the requirements set out within this document at that time.
+As part of the review of the Borough Plan requirements will be reassessed.
+Infrastructure will be addressed as part of the plan making process before any new development is proposed.
 EMP7- I would also like to see the removal of EMP7 from the plan as this is in the greenbelt.
-There are other areas around the borough that are more suitable for employment land L L l The solution that are more suitable for employment failu
+There are other areas around the borough that are more suitable for employment land